-The grace period for the subscriber's payment of premiums will be 31 days from the date a premium payment is due.
+If you are not receiving advance premium tax credits, the grace period for the subscriber's payment of premiums will be 31 days from the date a premium payment is due.
 If you pay the premium at any time during this grace period, this Policy shall not be terminated.
 If premium is not paid by the end of the grace period, coverage will end as stated in Ending Coverage.